grandauto3/grandauto3.github.io/assets/assets/md/unity_level_editor.md

 ## Usage

 ![Pixel Editor](assets/images/pixel_editor.png)

-Within this editor the level layout is drawn.
+Within the editor the level layout is drawn.

 ![Generated Level](assets/images/3d-scene.png)
-Which then generates the level in the 3D scene with the selected prefabs.
+Which then will be generated in the 3D scene with the selected prefabs.